asoulless/asoulless.github.io/content/blog/anthropic ban/index.md

 okay, the original draft i did in a single evening, the editing and the banner art didn't, though lol. i don't think so, at least.

-actually, scratch that, i did it all in the same day. thank You Jesus. let's freaking goooooooooooooooo
+actually, scratch that, i did it all in the same day-ish. thank You Jesus. let's freaking goooooooooooooooo
 </details>